This hearty, filling, and wholesome vegetarian mushroom barley soup recipe is the perfect healthy option for a cold winter day.

-I wanted to share this super comforting mushroom barley soup recipe for everyone looking for nutritious lunch or dinner ideas.
+I wanted to share this super comforting soup recipe for everyone in search of nutritious lunch or dinner ideas.

-If you do like cleanses, don’t let me stop you.
-I just prefer to combat that sluggish I’ve-eaten-way-too-many-holiday-cookies feeling with balanced meals like this healthy and nourishing mushroom barley soup.
+If you do like cleanses, do not let me stop you.
+I just prefer to combat that sluggish I’ve-eaten-way-too-many-holiday-cookies feeling with balanced meals like this healthy and nourishing mushroom barley soup recipe.

-It’s also the ideal recipe for cold weather days and evenings, when you want to pull the blankets up and stay in bed or bundled up next to a warm fireplace.
+And it is ideal for cold weather days and evenings, when you want to pull the blankets up and stay in bed or bundle up next to a warm fireplace.

-If you must venture outside in the cold, it can be nice to know there’s a hot bowl of homemade soup waiting for you upon your return.
+If you must venture outside in the cold, take comfort in knowing that a hot bowl of soup waits for you upon your return.